blacktau/blacktau/README.md

 - 🚜 My best known ecosystem is dotnet which I've been working in since 2005.
 - 🏠 I've also worked extensively in javascript, typescript and react.
-- 🌱 I’m currently learning rust and would like to learn svelte and previously learned some go.
+- 🌱 I’m currently learning go, htmx, templ and tailwind.
-- 🎮 Occasionally I dip into game development godot.
+- 🎮 Occasionally I dip into game development with godot.

 ---